 - Be careful when removing (ABS) prints.
 You can destroy metal and glass beds

 - Someone should look onto your wiring, if you're not fit with that

-- Think about your cable route.
-Can some wires stick somewhere?
+- Think about your cable routing.
+Do the wires stick or rub somewhere?

 - Begin to print small things in the corners

 - Thinigverse has the largest database, but has crappy usability

 - MyMiniFactory has a smaller database, but the models have better quality

 - Cura is a very good (and nice looking) slicing software for beginners

 - Other free slicers worth mentioning are Slic3r and PrusaSlicer